Electric Mountain Bikes

 By the existing federal definition, e-bikes are two or three-wheeled cycles with fully operable pedals and an electric motor assist of no more than 750 watts (also known as 1 horsepower).
 For those familiar with wattage, that figure is a bit misleading, as it is peak power output – almost all modern eMTBs have a nominal power output of 250 watts.

 When we refer to eMTBs, we typically are talking about Class 1, pedal-assist mountain bikes and *not* throttled bicycles of any kind.
-All eMTBs presently produced by major bicycle companies in the US are Class 1.
+Most eMTBs presently produced by major bicycle companies in the US are Class 1, though increasingly companies are producing motors that exceed 750W in peak power and are thus no longer Class 1, 2, or 3 eMTBs.

 What are the rules?